surveycto/scto-encryption/docs/crypto.md

 decrypted = encryption2.decrypt(encrypted)
 ```

-## Quick start: Encryption
+## Quick start: Decryption

-You can use this module to not only encrypt your plaintext data, but decrypt data encrypted using a different library

 *This is demonstrated in the [**basic_decryption.py**](../source/basic_decryption.py) file.*

+You can use this module to not only encrypt your plaintext data, but decrypt ciphertext data encrypted using a different library.

-## Step 1: Import classes
+### Step 1: Import classes

-For basic encryption, you need all three classes:
+For decryption, you need all three classes:

     from scto_encryption.crypto import CryptoKey, Encrypted, Encryption

-## Step 2: Retrieve data
+### Step 2: Retrieve data

-Retrieve your IV, ciphertext, and encryption key, and store them in variables.
-They can be either `str` or `bytes` variables.
+Retrieve your ciphertext, IV, and encryption key, and store them in variables.
+They can be either `str` or `bytes` variables, but make sure they are all Base64-encoded.

-## Step 3: Generate key
+### Step 3: Generate key

 This module requires the key to be in a specific format.
 Use the encryption key to generate a `CryptoKey` object: